your old stove?

 - Be the owner of a home located in Spokane County (incorporated or unincorporated).

 - Have an installed, operational wood burning stove, either free standing or inserted in the fireplace.
 The device must be either non-EPA certified or at least 20 years old.
-Fireplaces do not qualify.
+Fireplaces, even those with liners, doors and blowers, do not qualify.

 If you qualify, a discount will be provided by the participating business: